mawrkus/pull-request-review-guide/README.md

 ## 📔 Considerations

 - A code review is a dialogue, and as such, it should always be done in a respectful and constructive way.
 We are humans, not machines.
-- A code review is a tool for learning and improvement, for both authors and reviewers.
+- A code review is a collaborative tool for learning and improvement, for both authors and reviewers.
-- Practically speaking, the purpose of code review should be to ensure that the quality standards agreed with your peers are met.

 ## 📔 Guidelines